Vietnam relaxes virus restrictions as cases plateau - Journal du Cameroun

 – Exceeding expectations –

-Across Europe and the United States, local governments are struggling to keep their citizens indoors — with beachgoers crowding on a shoreline and protesters refusing to comply with lockdown orders.
+Across Europe and the United States, local governments are struggling to keep their citizens indoors — with beachgoers crowding on shorelines and protesters refusing to comply with lockdown orders.

 In contrast, Communist Vietnam has put tens of thousands under state quarantine, including overseas citizens returning home, at military-style camps across the country.